drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 [Bryan Garner has covered this masterfully](http://www.lawprose.org/garners-usage-tip-of-the-day-sexism-4/).
 I accept the singular *they* because it has a long history of use, it solves the English language's common-sex singular personal pronoun glitch, and it avoids sexism.
 The singular *they* can also be used to refer to people who don't identify as male or female.
 Much more on that [here](http://www.bbc.com/news/magazine-34901704).
 #### titles, periodicals
 Titles of periodicals (newspapers, magazines, scholarly journals) should be italicized: *New York Times,* the *Times* article, *Rhetoric Review,* *National Geographic,* *Lucky Peach.*
+#### titles, articles in periodicals, chapters in edited collections of scholary essays
+Titles of articles in periodicals (newspapers, magazines, scholarly journals) and chapters in edited collections of scholarly essays should be in quotation marks, in title case, no italics, no bolding: Lucas, Brad E. and Drew M. Loewe.
+“Coordinating Citations and the Cartography of Knowledge: Finding True North in Five Scholarly Journals.” *The Changing of Knowledge in Composition: Contemporary Perspectives*, edited by Richard Gebhardt and Lance Massey, Utah State UP, 2011, pp. 264-82.
 #### titles, films
 In MLA style, film titles are italicized: *The Godfather*, *Shrek*, *Sharknado*.
 Other styles, such as the *New York Times* style sheet, use double quotation marks: "The Godfather," "Shrek," "Sharknado."
 #### titles, music